 Baby Step 4 – Invest 15% Of Household Income

-Once you reach baby step four, you will have a substantial emergency fund and no payments on your debts except your house.
+Once you reach the Dave Ramsey Baby Steps four, you will have a substantial emergency fund and no payments on your debts except your house.
 Now Dave Ramsey’s Total Money Makeover says that you should invest 15% into Roth IRAs and pre-tax retirement investments.
 Remember no more or no less than 15%!
 Dave Ramsey has other plans for your money as well as he leads you to financial peace.

 Baby Step 5 – Establishing A College Fund

-Baby step five helps you learn to save for your children’s college education with a 529 College Saving Plan.
-Like a Roth IRA, a 529 College Savings Plan allows you to make after tax contributions and withdraw the contributions and earnings tax free for educational expenses, tuition, room and board, fees, and other education needs.
+This baby step helps you learn to save for your children’s college education with a 529 College Saving Plan.
+Like a Roth IRA, a 529 College Savings Plan allows you to make after-tax contributions and withdraw the contributions and earnings tax-free for educational expenses, tuition, room and board, fees, and other education needs.

 Baby Step 6 – Pay Off Your House Early

 Now you are getting to the final stages of The Total Money Makeover, and it is time to pay off your house early.
 All your extra money after investing and saving for college should go towards paying your mortgage off.
 Once you start to pay off parts of your mortgage, you will gain momentum and be well on your way to financial peace and independence.

 If you have gotten this far in Dave Ramsey’s get out of debt lifestyle change, then you are ready to for the biggest baby step of them all — paying off the mortgage!